Alexandre-petitjean/MIAGE-OSCI/README.md

 A repo for our work in the OSCI class.

 ## Structure
-* Thingworkx -> The code for the back end logic
+* Thingworkx -> The code for the back-end logic.
 * Arduino -> The code for the RFID RC522 card reader.
 *